The V201 installation tutorial video can be found here:

 - Select Network adapter.
 (You need to provision network adapter in advance.)

-For single-disk installations, add one disk that will hold both the OS and data volumes.
+Add one disk that will hold both the OS and data volumes.
 The larger the disk, the larger the amount of data that can be cached.
 We recommend a disk size of at least 500 GB (1 TB preferred).

 OS and volume disks can be expanded later if required.
 The installer will automatically use the larger disk for the data volume.

 - In Installation Options, select "Install later" as our install media is virtual hard disk.